- Why Your Dog Doesn’t Listen Unless You Yell

 You can also integrate the five golden training rules for effectiveness.
 That includes playing the odds, resisting over repetition, reward behavior, and the punishment depends on the dog (let the dog decide).

 Dogs sometimes find it difficult to understand verbal cues because they do not speak human language.
 The combination of body language plus actions and verbal commands will help your dog listen and understand more.

 When different members of the family start to train the dog, it will be confused.
 However, if you are to agree, you should agree on the rules, limitations, and treats.

 This helps the dog understand what needs to be done and what doesn’t.

 Reward Good Behavior With Treats

-Rewarding your dog when it does something good, often encourage good behavior.
-Using treats and praise will encourage him to do what is right.
+Rewarding your dog when it does something good often encourages good behavior.
+Using treats and praise will enable him to do what is right.
 You will not need to yell anymore for him to understand you.